-The gap in access to financial services for Black and Brown consumers is a well-documented reality that requires coordinated efforts among public policy and private initiatives.1 While the social and moral costs of this inequity are evident, these barriers also impose substantial economic costs on individuals, families, communities, and society as a whole.
-For individuals and households, the cost is extraordinary: A recent McKinsey study2 shows that increasing access to basic banking services could save individual Black Americans up to \$40,000 over their lifetime.
-Socially, the cost of this gap is even more staggering: closing the racial wealth gap could add \$1 to \$1.5 trillion to US GDP by 2028.3
+The gap in access to financial services for Black and Brown consumers is a well-documented reality that requires coordinated efforts among public policy and private initiatives.
+While the social and moral costs of this inequity are evident, these barriers also impose substantial economic costs on individuals, families, communities, and society as a whole.
+For individuals and households, the cost is extraordinary: A recent McKinsey study shows that increasing access to basic banking services could save individual Black Americans up to \$40,000 over their lifetime.
+Socially, the cost of this gap is even more staggering: closing the racial wealth gap could add \$1 to \$1.5 trillion to US GDP by 2028.

 At the same time, new technological and financial innovations are providing new pathways to wealth-building and economic empowerment.
 A new generation of fintech entrepreneurs is poised to make the digital transformation of commerce a flywheel for equity and inclusion.
-Minority Depository Institutions (MDIs), Community Development Finance Institutions (CDFIs), fintech companies, and software developers with firsthand experience of racial and
+Minority Depository Institutions (MDIs), Community Development Finance Institutions (CDFIs), fintech companies, and software developers with firsthand experience of racial and social inequity are proving that overcoming barriers can be a viable business model.
+The key to accelerating financial

-1 See, for example, CFPB 2020, FDIC 2019, Hernandez Kent et al, 2019, Hofheimer et al 2019 and McIntosh et al, 2020.
+&lt;sup>1 See, for example, CFPB 2020, FDIC 2019, Hernandez Kent et al, 2019, Hofheimer et al 2019 and McIntosh et al, 2020.

-2 Florant, 2020.
+&lt;sup>2 Florant, 2020.

-3 Noel, 2019.
+&lt;sup>3 Noel, 2019.